What makes a Hollywood movie great?

 Looking for a Great Story with a Message

 I asked Ed to tell me a story about someone who had saved the company money.
 Do you know what he showed me?
 Statistics!
 “Statistics aren’t sexy,” I told him.
 “Numbers are numbing.
 Where’s the made-for-television movie?”
 He had no idea.
-So we phoned the Accounting Department and got the stories behind the statistics.
+We phoned the Accounting Department and got the stories behind the statistics.
 (Sixty minutes to go.)
-One young man in the shipping department had noticed that seven Gap newsletters had been sent to the same location, on the same day, and were going out in separate packets.
+One young man in the shipping department had noticed that seven company newsletters had been sent to the same location, on the same day, and were going out in separate packets.
 This mailroom hero thought, “Why don’t I pack them together with a note asking that they be distributed on the other end?”
 This worked well, so he urged his colleagues to question similar duplications.
-“Look, guys,” he told them, “we own stock in the Gap, not Fed-Ex!”
-His idea saved the Gap $200,000 that year.
-Whenever you tell a story, be ready to answer the audience’s next question.
-In Ed’s case, his audience would be wondering, “What did the Gap do with that $200,000?”
-So we researched some answers and added interesting factoids: “$200,000 is 18 miles of shelving.
-It’s designing an additional jean size.
-It’s a month of ‘The Gap rocks’ commercials.”
+“Look, guys,” he told them, “we own stock in our company, not Fed-Ex!”
+His idea saved them $200,000 that year.
+Whenever you tell a story, be ready to answer the audience’s unasked question.
+In Ed’s case, his audience would be wondering, “What did they do with that $200,000?”
+We researched some answers and added interesting factoids: “$200,000 is 18 miles of shelving.
+It’s designing an additional garment size.
+It’s a month of local commercials.”
 (Forty minutes to go in our session.)

 Every Speech Needs a Challenge